nils-mathieu/piscine-rust/module-06.md

 library is a separate crate automatically included in every Rust project.
 There is ways to disable it, but this is beyond the scope of this piscine.

-The standard library, while not as large as C++'s, exports lots of useful types and constructs to help you create efficient software.
+The Rust standard library, while not as large as C++'s, exports lots of useful types and constructs to help you create efficient software.
 This module will introduce you to some of them.

 ## General Rules